wulfgarpro/gradle_learn/README.md

 # gradle_learn
-A place to put some gradle scripts while learning.
+A place to put some gradle scripts while learning